roboscienceorg/book/source/ROS/RoboticsFrameworks.rst

 C++ are part of the standard Ubuntu distribution.
 Normally it is not critical which version of Python is used (Python 2 versus 3).

-.. [#f1] Please don't send me email telling me that this is three languages since C and C++ are "actually" different languages.
+.. [#f1] Please don't send me email telling me that there are more than two languages since C and C++ are "actually" different languages.
 A discussion can be found: https://stackoverflow.com/questions/14330370/is-c-c-one-language-or-two-languages